-We have reviewed and discussed with management the Compensation Discussion and Analysis to be included in the Company's 2012 proxy statement filed pursuant to Section 14(a) of the Exchange Act.
+We have reviewed and discussed with management the Compensation Discussion and Analysis as required by Item 402(b) of Regulation S-K to be included in the Company's 2017 proxy statement filed pursuant to Section 14(a) of the Exchange Act.
 Based on the reviews and discussions referred to above, we recommend to the Board that the Compensation Discussion and Analysis referred to above be included in the Company's proxy statement.